battle-tactics-strategies

 Tactical Innovations Born from Environment

 The synthesis of geography and climate gave rise to several distinct Saxon tactical doctrines that persisted for centuries.
 These were not formalized in manuals but passed down through oral tradition and practical experience.
-The most famous is the shield wall, but other formations and techniques were equally important.
+The most famous is the shield wall, but other formations and techniques were equally important, and all were rooted in the specific conditions of the English landscape.

 The Shield Wall: A Terrain-Adapted Formation